tango-controls/tango-doc/source/installation/vm/tangobox-9.2.rst

 JLinac and Elinac simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To start simulation, you need to run **tangobox-sim** container.
-It is also important to make sure that all DS are started and are
+To start simulation, you need to run **tangobox-sim** container (use :command:`docker start tangobox-sim` to start it
+from a terminal).
+It is also important to make sure that all related device servers are running.
-running (the easiest way to do it is to check it in Astor).
+The easiest way to do it is to check it in Astor - a bulb next to `tangobox-sim` should be green.

 Don't worry about warnings during Elinac's initialization.